Backstage Pass

 Today, 84% of global consumers say sustainability is important when making purchase decisions—and your event is the perfect arena to share your commitment to being green.
 Remember to call out your sustainability efforts in your event apps, digital signage, and content.
 Help attendees feel good about their participation, and invite them to continue using sustainable practices in their daily lives.
 You might even consider a special “green” hashtag so attendees can tag their sustainable activities at the event—and beyond.

 Stagedge strives to support our clients’ corporate social responsibility and sustainability initiatives by keeping Earth’s resources in mind as we plan events.
-To recognize our efforts, Stagedge was recently awarded a Bronze sustainability rating by EcoVadis, a trusted provider of sustainability assessments globally.
+To recognize our efforts, Stagedge was recently awarded a Silver sustainability rating by EcoVadis, a trusted provider of sustainability assessments globally.
 Learn more about how Stagedge creates engaging and eco-friendly events by checking out one of our case studies.